Frances Thynne, Lady Worsley

 Frances Thynne, Lady Worsley (née Thynne, 1673 – 1750) was an English noblewoman connected to several poets of the Augustan era.

-She was one of three children of Thomas Thynne, 1st Viscount Weymouth, and his wife Frances, née Finch.
+She was one of three children of Thomas Thynne, 1st Viscount Weymouth, and his wife Lady Frances Finch (daughter of 3rd Earl of Winchilsea).

 In 1690 she married Sir Robert Worsley, 4th baronet.
 They had one daughter, Frances, Lady Carteret.
 They lived at Appuldurcome House, Isle of Wight, which Sir Robert began rebuilding in 1702.